Home | Learn | Activities

 3. Do you agree with anything from the text?
 Do you disagree with anything from the text?
 Explain.

-A woman holding a suffrage banner (image courtesy of the Library of Congress.)25
+(Image courtesy of the Library of Congress.)24

 Constructing a Presentation: Create Your Own Banner